mooreds/docs-1/get-started/terms.md

 Transposit provides powerful tools to centrally manage these types of authentication and user management issues, making apps easier to build and faster to deploy.

-## Hosted apps
+## User configuration page

 To speed up the flow of application development and deploying, Transposit provides basic facilities for hosting a web page for use as access point to your application's front end.
 Use of this hosting is entirely optional.
-See also: [Hosted Apps](/docs/building/hosted-apps).
+See also: [User configuration](/docs/building/user-config).

 ## Users